Tutorial - Recording audio playing on the computer

-Software Playthrough must be turned off when recording computer playback.
-If playthrough is on, the sound card will try to play what it is recording then re-record it, creating an increasingly loud series of echoes that may damage your equipment.
+Software Playthrough must usually be turned off when recording computer playback.
+If playthrough is on, the soundcard will try to play what it is recording then re-record it, creating an increasingly loud series of echoes that may damage your equipment.

 Step 3: Monitor and set initial sound levels

-There are two ways to turn monitoring on and off in Meter Toolbar:
+There are two ways to turn monitoring on and off in the Recording Meter Toolbar:

 - Left-click in the right-hand recording meter to turn monitoring on.
 Click again to turn it off.

-See Meter Toolbar for a detailed description of what the meter display shows.
+See Meter Toolbars for a detailed description of what the meter display shows.

 Both the output level of the audio you are recording and the level it's being recorded at will determine the achieved input level of the recording.
-Thus to achieve the correct input level you should use both the input and output level sliders on Mixer Toolbar:
+Thus to achieve the correct recording level you should use both the recording and playback level sliders on Mixer Toolbar:

-and probably the volume control on the web site or player software as well.
-It may be best to check that the Audacity output slider and the web site or player slider are turned up by about the same amount, rather than having one output slider way down and the other way up.
+and probably the volume control on the website or player software as well.
+It may be best to check that the Audacity playback slider and the website or player slider are turned up by about the same amount, rather than having one output slider way down and the other way up.